 - 2. Negotiating Shared Facility Agreements The use of District facilities for the charter school shall be negotiated by the Superintendent and presented during the Board's worksession with the charter school applicants.
 When proposing to use a District facility which is already in use as a public school, the principal and a site council representative of the school shall also be involved in the negotiating process. - The Principal in the existing District school will serve as the primary administrator for the building.
 The charter school administrator shall meet with the principal of that school and come to a mutual agreement regarding the charter school's observance of school rules and policies.
 These mutually agreed upon rules and policies shall be included in the charter school application and contract with the Board.
-Failure to abide by the agreed upon rules and policies will be considered a breach of contract. - The combined capacity of the charter school and neighborhood school shall not exceed 90% of the rated capacity of the facility. - The charter school will maintain same grade levels as the neighborhood school. - 3.
-Determining Costs in a Shared Facility Basic charter school funding will be allocated to charter schools by the School Board.
+Failure to abide by the agreed upon rules and policies will be considered a breach of contract. - The charter school will maintain similar grade levels as the neighborhood school. - Determining Costs in a Shared Facility Basic charter school funding will be allocated to charter schools by the School Board.
 Charter schools operating in an established neighborhood school will be responsible for funding their share of education programs in the building.